 From the user-space process point of view the file object is the most important VFS variable.
-Those objects are created by the open() system call and destroyed by the close() system call.
-The file object points to a dentry object that point to an inode object associated with a file opened by the user process.
+These objects are created by the open() system call and destroyed by the close() system call.
+The file object points to a dentry object that points to an inode object associated with a file opened by the user process.
 With a single file can be associated several file objects, depending on how many times it has been opened by user processes.
-The type of this object is defined by the struct file structure that has a member pointing to the structure of the struct file_operations type.
+The type of this object is defined by the struct file structure that has a member pointing to the structure of the struct file\operations type.
 The latter implements the method table of the file objects.
-The file methods include: llseek() - updates the file pointer, read() - reads the file, write() - writes the file, poll() - puts a user process and wakes it when some activity happens on a file, unlocked ioctl() and compat ioctl() - those two methods are used for perform some operations on device files that cannot be expressed with the use of regular file operations; in older kernels there had been only one such function called ioctl() which used the BKL; 16/22 the unlocked ioctl() don't use the BKL, like the compat ioctl(), but the latter also preserves the compatibility of file handling between the 32-bit and 64-bit hardware platforms; in other words it allows the 32-bit file operations to be performed on 64-bit hardware platforms, mmap() - it maps a file to the memory, open() - opens a file, flush() - its behaviour depends on the file system, but it always decrements the file object reference counter, release() - invoked when the file object reference counter drops to zero, fsync() - it writes all the buffered changes to the storage medium, aio_fsync() - it does the same as fsync(), but without putting to sleep the user process that issued the operation, fasync() activates or deactivates signals that notify about asynchronous operations, read iter() - it reads the data from a file and stores them in multiple buffers, write iter() - it writes data from multiple buffers to a single file, sendpage() - it transfers data between files, get_unmapped_area() - the method maps file to an unused area of memory, lock() - the method manages the file lock, 17/22 flock() - it is used for implementing a system call of the same name which provides the advisory file locking, check_flags() - verifies flags set by the fcntl() function.
+The file methods include: llseek() - updates the file pointer, read() - reads the file, write() - writes the file, poll() - puts a user process to sleep and wakes it when some activity happens on a file, unlocked\ioctl() and compat\ioctl() - these two methods are used to perform some operations on device files that cannot be expressed with the use of regular file operations; in older kernels there had been only one such function called ioctl() which used the BKL;